 Biography

-Eduardo Mulanovich, M.D., is a faculty member in the Department of Internal Medicine at UT Southwestern Medical Center.
+Eduardo Mulanovich, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of General Internal Medicine.

 Outside of medicine, he enjoys cooking and caring for his dogs.